 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-First let's talk about the logistics of getting to Isla Mujeres.
+First let's talk about the logistics of getting to Isla Mujeres which is where Punta Sur is located.
 If you're staying in Cancun the island is easily accessible via the Puerto Juarez Ultramar Ferry.
 You can purchase your tickets in advance which I highly recommend.

 Any chance I get to avoid waiting in a line when traveling I'm always going to take it and the Isla Mujeres ferry is no exception!